Monitoring and Logging

 -

-To enable CloudWatch Logs, you must grant AWS AppSync correct permissions to write logs to CloudWatch for your account.
-To do this, you need to provide a service role ARN so that AWS AppSync can assume this role when writing the logs.
+If you choose to use an existing IAM role, the role must grant AWS AppSync the required permissions to write logs to CloudWatch.
+To configure this manually, you must provide a service role ARN so that AWS AppSync can assume the role when writing the logs.

 that has the following